nabil828/comp1537-w22-repo/w10_nodejs-tutorial/readme.md

 # Node.js vs.JS
 ## Browser Vs Server
-JavaScript is allowed us to build interactive apps by being able to access the DOM.
+JavaScript allowed us to build interactive apps by being able to access the DOM.
 Node.js runs on the server side to allow us to build server side apps that would serve clients apps.
 Furthermore, it allows us to access files and databases on the server.

 # Install Node
 > Download Node.js The official Node.js website has installation instructions for Node.js: https://nodejs.org